xiangzhennan/shitcode-web/portfolio/Evaluation/README.md

 <img src="img/q5.png" width="600" />

-For the feedback of the fourth question, 75% of the users feel that they have improved, and 25% of the users feel that they have not.
+For the fourth question, 75% of the users feel that they have improved, and 25% of the users feel that they have not.
 The reasons are very diverse.
 It is possible that some users have a deep understanding of coding principles so that they have less demand to learn from our web application.
 However, in general, the help of our web application to users is significant.

 <img src="img/q6.png" width="600" />

-For the last question of the questionnaire, the acceptance of our web application is high, but 25% of the people think that the function is not good enough.
+For the last question, the acceptance of our web application is high, but 25% of the people think that the function is not good enough.

 <img src="img/q7.png" width="600" />